 When night falls Paris truly becomes the City of Light.
 And this experience is like no other — see Paris from the back of a chauffeured-driven vintage Rolls Royce, while sipping champagne with your special someone.
 (Up to 4 people total, in case you have special someones.)
-Our Paris Concierge can arrange a 2-hour private tour for you to see this magical city while drinking this magical drink.
+The 2hr Tour with Champagne tour is just about perfect.

-After exploring the Louvre art museum, you'll want to take a break to admire the courtyard and the Louvre Pyramid and to enjoy a glass of good champagne at Café Marly.
+After exploring the Louvre museum, you'll want to take a break to admire the courtyard and the Louvre Pyramid while enjoying a glass of good champagne at Café Marly.
 You really want to get a find a seat outside, for the wonderful view of the palace and inner courtyard.
 But remember, this is an address for champagne only – jamais (never) for eating.

-Up the hill of the 18th Arrondissement, in Montmartre, there is a restaurant where they serve very generous coupes de champagne an we sometimes go there just for that reason.
+Up the hill in Montmartre there is a restaurant where they serve very generous coupes de champagne an we sometimes go there just for that reason.
 Wander through Montmartre and stop at Le Restaurant for a mammoth drink of champagne (although you can get a bottle for around 45€ ), along with the 20€, 3-course lunch, one of the best deals in Paris.

 • 32 rue Véron, 75018

-There are quite a number of restaurants in Printemps Paris, one of the most elegant of the grands magasins (department stores), but it is the rooftop café, Le Déli-Cieux, that will wow you.
+There are a number of restaurants in Printemps, one of the most elegant of the grands magasins (department stores), but it is the rooftop café, Le Déli-Cieux, that will wow you.
 The 360° panoramic, open-air view lets you linger over the finest monuments in Paris while you enjoy a glass of good champagne.

 • 64, Boulevard Haussmann, 75009